Need to talk? Call 1800 882 436.

 Flame retardants

-Flame retardants are added to household products like furniture, carpet and clothes to decrease their flammability (how easily they burn).
-They are a diverse range of chemicals.
-Flame retardants can affect child brain development.
+Flame retardants are added to household products like furniture, carpet, clothes and electronics to decrease their flammability (how easily they burn).
+They can impact your baby's brain development.

 Bisphenol A (BPA)